baleada/docs/src/prose/utilities/index.md

 For center, corner, and edge utilities, you're good to go in [any browser that supports the `:where()` pseudo-selector](https://caniuse.com/css-matches-pseudo).

 Dimension and stretch utilities are supported everywhere.
+Gap modifiers are supported in any browser that supports `gap`.